-The Indiana State Police Internship Program is an excellent way for college students to gain valuable experience in law enforcement.
+The Internship Program is an excellent way for college students to gain valuable experience with the Indiana State Police.
 Read the details below to learn how an ISP internship might benefit you.

 Internship Program Overview

-- Designed for college students pursuing a career in law enforcement
+- Designed for college students pursuing a career with the Indiana State Police

 - An observational and experiential program